 For handheld macro you'll be limited to one shot, so choose your aperture wisely.
 Wide open shots can be very artistic depending on the subject, but beware of having no real point of focus in your image.
 Stopping down to f8 or f11 will give you a bit more depth of field while still keeping a creamy smooth out of focus background.
 Again, you'll need a good amount of light to keep your shutter speed around 1/400s or higher so don't go searching for subjects in the shade unless you have an additional lighting source.
 I've been told that 4x the normal recommended shutter speed is a safe bet for macro.
 My lens is 100mm, so (4x 100) 1/400s has worked well enough for me so far.
 This is just a recommendation though and may differ depending on both you and the subject.

 Macro photography can be a lot of fun and I'd highly recommend trying it out.
 There are lots of options as I mentioned so go with what works for you and your budget.
 As is true of any kind of photography, the only limit will be your creativity and motivation.
 A true macro lens may open more possibilities (or make things easier) but the cheaper options by no means should stop you from getting an awesome image.

 One warning: it's addicting.

 Check out the Gear used in this video below!
-They're affiliate links so if you decide to make a purchase through one of these links it will help me improve and keep this blog and YouTube channel going.
-Thanks for your support!
+They're affiliate links so if you decide to make a purchase through one of these links I will receive a percentage of the sale, but it won’t cost you anything extra.

 Canon 5D Mark IV: http://amzn.to/2jaYiyj